DoRTaL94/The-Judge/README.md

 ## Download

-The most updated version of The Judge can be downloaded [here](https://drive.google.com/open?id=10QIsxmmuRCLxloOVFQzzmKyZ57U-oNMo).
+The most updated version of The Judge can be downloaded [here](https://drive.google.com/open?id=1GDjWZ-Htvem_ecNWZvgNfed7Z53ZlHjY).
-As I already mentioned The Judge runs on Apache Tomcat 8 server, so you should download it also.
-Put the WAR file you downloaded in the above link inside `<Tomcat-path>/webapps/` and then run **startup.bat**
+Extract the zip file and run `TheJudge-startup.bat`.
-inside `<Tomcat-path>/bin/`.
 The Judge should be available on route `/TheJudge`.

 ## API